krabbypattified/asteroids/Levels.md

 ## Levels

-_A level loader._
+_A pattern for loading levels._

-Allows you to define upon loading a level how to:
+Allows you to define (upon loading a level) how to:
 - destroy objects
 - create objects
 - set object states

-Interacts with Spacetime to manage these objects.
+in spacetime.